sofiaspace/trivia-quiz/README.md

 User Interaction:

-Users select answers and progress through the quiz.
+✅Users select answers and progress through the quiz.

-Scores are calculated based on the number of correct answers.
+✅Scores are calculated based on the number of correct answers.

-Users can check all answers at the end of the game.
+✅Users can check all answers at the end of the game.

 Local Storage: